Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 The `Unlock Start Menu Tiles.cmd` file allows you to unlock the start menu tiles which you would have noticed on the start menu in normal Windows 10.
 This is useful if you want to move the tiles around when you add them to the start menu.

-The `Atlas Openshell Preset.xml` file is a preset which we recommend you use for Open-Shell but you can change the settings to your liking.
+The `Atlas Openshell Preset.xml` file is a preset which we recommend using for Open-Shell, but you can still change the suggested settings to your liking.

 ## Troubleshooting